 Using the example of pasta, try different types of pasta noodles, prepare the dish with different kinds of sauce, vegetables, or cheese, and instead of ground beef, try seafood.
 And don’t forget to use your dinnertime leftovers for lunch!
 You can add almost anything to an omelet as well, which I did here.

 It isn’t difficult to find several recipes for the four items on your list which should hold you for quite a while.
 And this cycle can be changed up anytime by simply choosing four more general food categories with corresponding healthy recipes.
-For example, the next group might be soups/stews, flatbreads, eggs, and salads.
+For example, the next group might be soups/stews, flatbreads, eggs, or salads.

-Don’t forget to try new fruits and vegetables too!
+Don’t forget to try new fruits and vegetables too.
 This is a great way to switch up staple items like bananas, apples, potatoes, and corn.
 I certainly get in food ruts with these items as well.
 Try to visit a new store or take a trip to your local farmer’s market to learn about different kinds of fruits and vegetables that may be locally grown.
 I wrote about a trip to the farmer’s market recently, which concluded with that egg concoction up there… but believe it or not, that omelet was good!

 Fruits and vegetables work great as sides for your recipes too, and there are many different ways to prepare them.
 Did you know there are 31 ways to make green beans??
 And 50 ways to leave your lover?
 (Sorry, couldn’t resist!)